Ganesh28-Naidu35/AI-CodeDebugger/README.md

-# AI-CodeDebugger
-An AI-powered debugger for Python, Java, JS, and C code
+# 🧠 AI Code Debugger

+An AI-powered web application that debugs code in multiple languages (Python, Java, JavaScript, and C) and provides helpful explanations.

+## 🚀 How to Run

+given in requirement.txt file